-More broadly, our comparisons of financial versus real shock transmission in an asymmetric, two-country model contribute to an extensive literature studying aggregate shock transmission in international business cycle models beginning with the work of Backus, Kehoe and Kydland (1992, 1994) and Baxter and Crucini (1995).
-Whereas early work featured symmetric, one-sector models driven by productivity shocks, subsequent studies have replaced one or more of these assumptions to strengthen the framework's internal propagation and in other ways improve its empirical performance.
-Kose and Yi (2006) develop a three-country business cycle model allowing differing Armington aggregator weights and productivity shock processes; they find it succeeds in generating a positive relation between trade linkages and output comovement, though the implied elasticity is weak in comparison to its empirical counterpart.
-While we do not quantify this relationship in our analysis, our results complement theirs in demonstrating that an economy more reliant on international trade in proportion to its GDP is more susceptible to financial shocks abroad.
+More broadly, in contrasting financial versus real shock transmission in an asymmetric two-country model, this paper contributes to an extensive literature examining shock transmission in international business cycle models starting with Backus, Kehoe and Kydland (1992, 1994) and Baxter and Crucini (1995).
+While early work featured symmetric one-sector models driven by productivity shocks, more recent studies have replaced one or more of these assumptions to strengthen internal propagation and in other ways improve empirical performance.
+Kose and Yi (2006) develop a three-country IRBC model allowing differing Armington weights and productivity shock processes; they find it generates a positive relation between trade linkages and output comovement as in the data, albeit with a weaker implied elasticity.
+We do not quantify the relationship in our analysis, but our results complement theirs in demonstrating that an economy with greater exposure to international trade in proportion to its GDP is more affected by financial shocks abroad.

-Miyamoto and Nguyen (2017) emphasize labor market responsiveness to relative price changes as a key factor in strengthening business cycle transmission.
-Using a model estimated with U.S. and Canadian data, they show preferences yielding a low wealth elasticity of labor supply, imported intermediate inputs, and variable capital utilization each help boost transmission of permanent productivity shocks, and together deliver substantial comovement across countries.
-Our U.S. and Canada model does not include variable utilization; however, the other two elements strengthen its transmission of a productivity shock recession across borders, consistent with their findings.
+Miyamoto and Nguyen (2017) emphasize labor market responses to relative price changes as a key factor in business cycle transmission.
+Using a model estimated with U.S. and Canadian data, they show preferences implying a low wealth elasticity of labor supply, imported intermediate inputs and variable capital utilization each help boost transmission of permanent productivity shocks, and together deliver substantial cross-country comovement.
+Our U.S. and Canada model omits variable utilization; however, consistent with their findings, the other two elements strengthen its international transmission of a productivity shock recession.

-Alessandria, Kaboski and Midrigan (2013) find the inclusion of inventories is successful in addressing several deficiencies of the standard model.
-Embedding a stockout-avoidance motive in the retail sector of their two-country business cycle model, they show that stock adjustments amplify the volatility of international trade flows following aggregate productivity shocks, and help generate countercyclical real net exports while reducing the consumption correlation across countries.
-We do not undertake stochastic simulations to compute business cycle moments from our model; however, its impulse responses show that GDP and net exports commove negatively in both countries when either experiences a financial shock.
-Whereas the countercyclicality of net exports stems from procyclical inventory accumulation in Alessandria, Kaboski and Midrigan (2013), it instead reflects the relocation of aggregate investment from an economy experiencing increased financial distortions to a trading partner economy with relatively improved financial conditions in our model, and is thus instrumental in its cross-country transmission of financial shocks.
+Alessandria, Kaboski and Midrigan (2013) find the inclusion of inventories succeeds in addressing several deficiencies of the standard IRBC model.
+Adding a stockout-avoidance motive in their model's retail sector, they show stock adjustments amplify trade volatility following TFP shocks, and help generate countercyclical real net exports while reducing the consumption correlation across countries.
+We do not undertake stochastic simulations to compute business cycle moments from our model; however, its impulse responses show GDP and net exports co-move negatively in both countries when either experiences a financial shock.
+Where the countercyclicality of net exports is driven by procyclical inventory accumulation in Alessandria, Kaboski and Midrigan (2013), it instead reflects investment relocation from an economy experiencing temporarily heightened financial market distortions toward the raised relative return of its trading partner in our model.